 Recently, we focused on the Jackal – the language of negativity and aggression.
 And now, with that defined, we can learn to bring the positive into our lives.

-This post will take a little time to go through, but the reward will be far greater than the effort.
+This blog post will take a little time to go through, but the reward will be far greater than the effort.
 So before you read any further, print out this worksheet:

 We are going to fill it out together.